|

 Best Time to Visit Pakke Tiger Reserve

-For the best balance of comfort and wildlife sightings, November to March remains the top choice, but adventurous travellers may find summer equally enchanting.
+For the best mix of comfort and wildlife encounters, November to March is the ideal season, while summer offers a quieter, more adventurous experience.

 How to Reach & Getting Around

-Reaching Pakke Tiger Reserve requires a bit of planning, but the journey is part of the adventure.
-The reserve is located in the East Kameng district of Arunachal Pradesh, with Seijosa being the main entry point for visitors.
+Reaching Pakke Tiger Reserve takes a bit of effort, but the journey is part of the adventure.
+The reserve lies in East Kameng district, Arunachal Pradesh, with Seijosa as the main entry point.

 Accommodation, Dining & Stay Options